FlaviaR/SimpleInterpreter/README.md

 #Simple Interpreter

-Interpreter for the FLAIL languge for microdrones. <br>
+Interpreter for the FLAIL language for microdrones. <br>
 Version 1.2. <br><br>

 Currently accepts the following commands: <br>